|Pigeon Point Lighthouse on California Coast

 This is on our way back to Fremont in San Francisco Bay area coming back from Pigeon Point Lighthouse.

-San Francisco Bay and eastern part of San Mateo Bridge as viewed from Highway 92 near hill top.
-We were
+San Francisco Bay and eastern part of San Mateo Bridge as viewed from Highway 92 near the hill top in San

 July 4th Fireworks at Many Cities and Towns along San Francisco Bay

 San Francisco Bay has 275 miles of shoreline and 7.68 million people.
 There are many cities and towns along

 the San Francisco Bay.
 On the evening of July 4, 2017, many fireworks were going on in many cities and